CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ### Save a Configuration

 To save an applied configuration change to the startup configuration file (`/etc/nvue.d/startup.yaml`) so that the changes persist after a reboot, use a PATCH to the applied revision with the `save` state.
-For example:

 {{< tabs "SaveConfig">}}
 {{< tab "Curl Command ">}}